Netflix/dispatch/docs/user-guide/administration/configuration.md

 ## Incident Priorities

-In addition to Incident Types, Dispatch allows you to specify the incident's _priority_.
+In addition to incident types, Dispatch allows you to specify the incident's _priority_.

 To create a new incident priority navigate to: `Dispatch > Incident Priorities > New`